mkraquiz/munchyco.github.io/index.md

 2. Clone the repository to GitHub Desktop.

 3. Right click the repository and click "Open with Terminal"

 <img src="/screencaps/DevGuide-RightClick.png" width="300">

+4. Once in the terminal, type `cd app` to change directory to the app folder.

-4. In the terminal, type `meteor npm install` to install the needed plugins to run the app.
+5. In the app folder, type `meteor npm install` to install the needed plugins to run the app.

-5. Next, type `meteor npm run start` to run the program.
+6. Next, type `meteor npm run start` to run the program.
 This should take a bit.

-6. Congrats!
+7. Congrats!
 Your app should now be hosted locally at http://localhost:3000.

 ## Developer Guide: Installation (WINDOWS)